MicrosoftDocs/windows-itpro-docs/windows/security/operating-system-security/data-protection/bitlocker/csv-san.md

 2. Ensure new storage is formatted as NTFS.

-3. Encrypt the volume, add a recovery key and add the cluster administrator as a protector key using **`manage-bde.exe`** in a command prompt window.
+3. Encrypt the volume, add a recovery key and add the cluster administrator as a protector key using **`manage-bde.exe`** in a Command Prompt window.
 For example:

     ```cmd
     manage-bde.exe -on -used <drive letter> -RP -sid domain\CNO$ -sync